Document

-Section 56 of the Income-tax Act, 1961 (ITA)
+Section 56 of Income-tax Act, 1961 (ITA)-Income From Other Sources

-Updated on: May 25th, 2022
+Updated on: Jun 25th, 2024

 |

-7 min read
+5 min read

 The Income-tax Act, 1961 (ITA) classifies sources of income under five main heads: income from salaries, income from house property, profits and gains from business or profession, capital gain, and income from other sources.

-The last head is a category of residuary incomes, which are receipts of earnings that cannot be classified under any other heads of income.
+The last head (IFOS) is a category of residuary incomes, which are receipts of earnings that cannot be classified under any other heads of income.

 Let’s gather an overview of incomes that are generally taxable under the head, ‘income from other sources’:

 • Dividends are reported under the head ‘income from other sources’ and are taxed under Section 56(2)(i) of the ITA.
-This is based on the residential status of the source company that paid out the dividend
+This is based on the residential status of the source company that paid out the dividend.

 • The amount an employer receives from his employees as a contribution towards provident fund (PF), employees’ state insurance (ESI), and superannuation fund, among others.
 Such an amount will be taxable if the employer does not credit the amount received from the employee towards the respective funds’ account.